 How Many Sleep Stages Are There?

 - Stages 1 through 3 are a type of sleep known as non-rapid eye movement (NREM) sleep.
-These stages are also described as quiet sleep.

 The American Academy of Sleep Medicine used to recognize five stages of sleep, but sleep was redefined to four stages in 2007.